geaxgx/depthai_pipeline_graph/README.md

 <br>
 I have created this tool to help me in documenting some of my DepthAI repositories, but it is also useful to quickly get some high-level view of existing DepthAI programs without reading the code.
 <br>
-This tool is experimental as it relies on the current mode of operation of the DepthAI library, which may change in the future.

 <p align="center"> <img  src="media/graph_human_machine_safety.png" alt="Graph of depthai-experiments/gen2-human-machine-safety"></p>